-- The work of a doctoral student, Bala Pandiyan, along with Dr. Salvatore Benvenga, University of Messina in Sicily and an undergraduate McNair Fellow, Mike Castillo (Marian University) - Based on data from Benvenga's clinic of hundreds of thyroiditis patients. - Describes the disruption of the feedback system as a result of the disease. - Takes the form of a nonlinear system of differential equations.
+- The work of a doctoral student, Bala Pandiyan, along with Dr. Salvatore Benvenga, University of Messina in Sicily and an undergraduate McNair Fellow, Mike Castillo (Marian University) - Based on data from Benvenga's clinic of hundreds of thyroiditis patients. - Describes the disruption of the feedback system's ability to keep TSH and T4 at set levels as a result of the disease. - Takes the form of a nonlinear system of differential equations.